FreeWillaert/altimeter-neo4j-graphql/scanner/README.md

+# altimeter-scanner-access role
+Attach policies:
+* SecurityAudit
+* job-function/ViewOnlyAccess
+* AWSSupportAccess

-# Welcome to your CDK Python project!
+# Welcome to this CDK Python project!

-This is a blank project for Python development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.